 Of course, nihilists and reactionaries will probably dispute that—when they’re not throwing marmots into your bathtub or coffee cups at your forehead.
 That’s why you need to know how to respond when someone who is un-Dude asks you what the fuck you’re talking about when you tell them about Dudeism.

-Now, it’s a basic tenet of the Dudeist ethos to just say “Fuck it,” or “Yeah, well, that’s just, like, you’re opinion, man,” when someone micturates upon our faith.
+Now, it’s a basic tenet of the Dudeist ethos to just say “Fuck it,” or “Yeah, well, that’s just, like, your opinion, man,” when someone micturates upon our faith.
 But we’re talking about unchecked theological aggression here, drawing a line in the spiritual sand, Dude.
 Across this line you do not—also, Dude, “faith” is not the preferred nomenclature—“worldview,” please.

 So, What the Fuck am I Talking About?